yen213/pokemtracker/README.md

 Please take into consideration access from both the client and from external requests, say from something like Postman.
 There are no designs for the admin part of the project.

-As part of the seed data a `user` table with an admin user has already been created.
+As part of the seed data a `user` table with an admin user already created.

 The seed data for the provided `pokemon` table contains a few errors that an admin needs to be able to correct.